exercism/csharp/exercises/concept/authentication-system/.docs/instructions.md

 ## 4. Ensure that the admin cannot be tampered with

 At present the admin identity field is returned by a call to `Admin`.
 This is not ideal as the caller can modify the field.
-Find a way to prevent the caller modifying the details of admin on the `Authenticator` object.
+Find a way to prevent the caller from modifying the details of admin on the `Authenticator` object.

 ## 5. Ensure that the developers cannot be tampered with

 At present the dictionary containing the hard coded privileged developer identities is returned by a call to `GetDevelopers()`.
 This is not ideal as the caller can modify the dictionary.
-Find a way to prevent the caller modifying the details of admin on the `Authenticator` object.
+Find a way to prevent the caller from modifying the details of developers on the `Authenticator` object.